alshedivat/al-folio/_news/announcement2.md

 ---
 layout: post
-date: 2018-09-11
+date: 2017-10-22
 inline: true
 ---

-[Seminar](https://www.ece.osu.edu/events/2018/09/distinguished-seminar-chinmoy-dutta-research-scientist-lyft-inc) at OSU on my work on locality sensitive hashing based spatio-temporal ride matching.
+I will talk at INFORMS Annual Meet 2017 on a novel model of online matching better capturing dynamics of real-world matching markets.